paulrosen/abcjs/docs/visual/render-abc-options.md

 ## viewportHorizontal
 Default: false

 Should the horizontal width be limited by the device's width?

 ## viewportVertical
 Default: false

 ## visualTranspose
 Default: 0

 Transposes the written music by the number of half-steps passed.
 Use a negative number to transpose down in pitch.

 ## wrap
 Default: null

- ::: tip staffwidth
+::: tip Tip
 NOTE: this requires the parameter `staffwidth` to be set!
 :::

  To have the parser ignore the line breaks, and figure out the line breaks based on the size of each measure.